mkmacho/qualitative-interviews/README.md

 export REDIS_PASSWORD=<REDIS_PASSWORD>
 ```

-Now we are ready to start serving the Flask application by simply running:
+**Step 5:** Now you can run the app as follows:
 ```bash
 python app/app.py
 ```

 As you can see in `app.py`, we are listening on port `8000` so you can now make requests to your local host (e.g. `localhost`, `0.0.0.0`, or `127.0.0.1`).
 Running in the command line `curl http://127.0.0.1:8000/` should return text `Running!` to confirm the application is successfully up.

-#### Windows
+### Windows

-Again, we will need Python.
-We recommend stable version 3.12, as this version has been tested.
-If your machine does not already have it, you can install Python from [here](https://www.python.org/downloads/windows/).
+If you decide against installation via Docker, you will need to Python.
+We recommend stable version 3.12.
+You can install Python from [here](https://www.python.org/downloads/macos/).

-To begin building, we advise you to first create a virtual environment, e.g. `my-test-env`, and activate it, so as to install necessary packages in a clean environment, guaranteeing no clashing dependencies.
-Note that we may have to allow permission to activate the environment.
+**Step 1:** create a virtual environment, e.g. `qualitative-interviews`, and activate it, so as to install necessary packages in a clean environment, guaranteeing no clashing dependencies.
+In your command-line terminal run:

 ```powershell
 python -m venv my-test-env